dragoonDorise/pegasus-android-metadata/README.md

     emulated
     self

-Anotate the XXXX-XXXX number, it will be some random number like ECA-11EF
+Anotate the XXXX-XXXX number, it will be some random number like ECA-11EF, we will need it later.

-## Automatic installation.
+## Automatic installation - Recommended

+This option provides a unattended installation of this Pegasus Metadata Pack, Pegasus itself, some Pegasus Themes and the RetroArch configuration.

 Download onto your handheld [Termux](https://f-droid.org/repo/com.termux_117.apk) and install it, we will use this app for configuring your machine, download Pegasus and some Pegasus Themes.

-Open Termux on your handheld and copy paste this command, and follow the steps as you are asked
+Open Termux on your handheld, give it write permissions and just copy paste this command.

     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/dragoonDorise/pegasus-android-metadata/main/setup.sh)"

+Press Enter and follow the steps the script will show you, when it's finished you'll have everything setup

 ## Manual installation.